Transience and multifractal analysis: Discontinuous Birkhoff spectra

 For $\alpha=a$ the function $b_{\phi, 1}(\alpha)$ does not satisfy the conditional variational principle. \end{teo} We therefore exhibit a map for which the Birkhoff spectrum is discontinuous and does not satisfy the conditional variational principle in one point, $\alpha=a$.
 However it does satisfy it in the complement of the point $\alpha=a$.

 In order to prove Theorem \ref{thm:main} we first recall the thermodynamic and dimension theoretic description that Bruin and Todd have made of the map $F_{\lambda}$.
-The \emph{escaping set} of the map $F_{\lambda}$ is defined by
+The \emph{escaping set} of the map $F_{\lambda}$ is defined by (so in particular $\Omega_\lambda=(0, 1]\sm X_R$), and the \emph{hyperbolic dimension} is defined by